The executive briefing: big, smart and fast data

 Now, it’s important to understand that not all big data is the same.

-If you need to run analytics on your data to be able to make sense of what’s happening, you need smart data.
+If you need to run analytics to be able to make sense of what’s happening, you need smart data.

 For example, seeing how long it takes for people to walk from the east wing of the hospital to the west wing, and reading a bunch of productivity metrics for nurses isn’t going to yield any results unless you can find a way to solve the problem.
 Maybe identify patterns to group the nurses and divide their responsibilities.

-On the other hand, if you need to understand your data in real-time, you need fast data.
+On the other hand, if you need to understand your situation in real-time, you need fast data.

 Now, if you’re an SME, here are some things you can do with big, smart, and fast data: